 - Identify SOI under the preliminary categories of network, security, governance, data management, unified communications, and shared services, and aligned with strategic benchmarks.

-- Office 365 – Activated 12,390 Office 365 licenses that are now being utilized by branch department users.
+- Office 365 – Rougly 12,000 Office 365 licenses are deployed and utilized by branch department users.
 Benefits include fortified security, greater disaster recovery capability, expanded applications and services, added tools for collaboration, and long-term budget sustainability.

-- Adobe Creative Cloud – Departments statewide have access to the Adobe products suite to create PDFs, and other digital media and assets.
+- Adobe Creative Cloud – Departments statewide have access to the Adobe products suite to author PDFs, and other digital media and assets.

-- Government Private Cloud – ETS is a Vmware Service Provider and provides Hyper Converged Infrastructure and services to various departments.
+- Government Private Cloud – ETS is a Vmware Service Provider and operates within a Hyper Converged Infrastructure and services to various departments.

 - Public Cloud Services – ETS provides Amazon Web Services (AWS), Microsoft Azure, and Google Cloud services to various applications, and services.